SIX SIS Member Information

 Custody and Settlement Contacts

-Organization - SIX SIS Ltd (CSD)
+Organization - SIX SIS AG (CSD)

 SIX SIS is the national Central Securities Depository (CSD) of the Swiss financial market and an International Central Securities Depository (ICSD), providing complete services for the settlement and custody of national and international securities.
 It operates one of the worlds few online real-time settlement systems (SECOM) allowing market participants to settle their transactions via a single technical interface.